Jahecki/spawaxCompanyManagment/README.md

 - Windows with .NET Framework
 - Visual Studio with WPF extensions enabled
 - SQL Server LocalDB
+- change your Data Source of your DB
+- Change Source of images

 ## How to Run
 1. Clone the repository: